codereacher/Example-SQL-Statements/README.md

 # Example-SQL-Statements
-Example SQL statements for Microsoft SQL Server database
+Example SQL statements for use on Microsoft SQL Server database.